22 minutes of terror: How passengers, pilots kept crippled Southwest Flight 1380 from turning deadlier

 Several rows in front of Bourman, Riordan's fellow passengers struggled to pull her back from the hole in the fuselage.

-Black cowboy hats are often worn by villains in old movie Westerns, but in this case a hero wore one.
+Black cowboy hats are often worn by villains in old Westerns, but in this case a hero wore one.
 Tim McGinty, who works in farm and ranch real estate, rushed to Row 14.

 "Somebody screamed, and we realized what had happened when the window went out and so I tried and tried and couldn't -- I just couldn't -- and then Andrew came over just trying to get her back in," he said.